 Determine Your Budget

 Top retailers like Plumbworld may command a higher price for shower enclosures than some other retailers out there, but they’ll also tell you that saving money isn’t always a good thing.
-When you’re considering using a retailer you should do a little research that will no doubt uncover other customers experience with the product you’re thinking about buying.
-The fact of the matter is that these retailers don’t get such a good reputation from flogging shoddy goods, so you can be assured that each shower enclosure will be built to the highest standards and stressed test to insure that the quality remains sound.
+When you’re considering using a retailer you should carry out some research that will no doubt uncover other customers experience with the product you’re thinking about buying.
+The fact of the matter is that these retailers don’t get such a good reputation from flogging shoddy goods, so you can be assured that each shower enclosure will be built to the highest standards and stressed test to ensure that the quality remains sound.

-Aside from the quality you should always make sure what exactly you’re getting for your money before you put up the cash.
-Look at everything the product offers; while hinges, bearings, handles, quick release wheels and more may not mean much to you if this is your first ever shower enclosure or home fitting, but they’re all important in the process of making sure you can enjoy a quality – and even a low priced – shower enclosure for years to come.
+Aside from the quality you should always make sure what exactly you’re getting for your money before you pay a penny.
+Look at everything the product offers; hinges, bearings, handles, quick release wheels and more may not mean much to you if this is your first ever shower enclosure or home fitting, but they’re all important in the process of making sure you can enjoy a quality – and even a low priced – shower enclosure for years to come.

 How Much Space Do You Need?

-Whilst you’re worrying about budget and getting a style to suit your bathroom you may forget one of the most important steps – finding how much space you have for a shower enclosure.
+Whilst you’re worrying about budget and style to suit your bathroom it’s easy to forget one of the most important steps – finding how much space you have for a shower enclosure.
 You could find the perfect shower enclosure, only to get it home and attempt to install it to find out it won’t actually fit where you want it.
-It seems like such a simple part of the process, but it’s one that people can tend to forget to.
-All you have to do is measure out the space you will require and make a note of it to use when you’re researching which enclosure to buy.
+It seems like such a simple part of the process, but time and time again products get sent back because people haven’t worked out the right size they require.
+All you have to do is measure out the space where you’re going to put and make a note of it to use when you’re researching which enclosure to buy.

 Types of Shower Enclosure

 Recessed shower enclosure – All you need for a recessed shower enclosure is a door.
-It’s the perfect option for when you have an alcove in the bathroom, although admittedly this is a strange shape that most people probably won’t have.
+It’s the perfect option for when you have an alcove in the bathroom, although admittedly this is a strange shape that’s probably rare.
 It uses the existing walls to create the shower, rather than taking up extra space elsewhere in the bathroom.
 You could always construct your own alcove if you really want a recessed enclosure, although you’ll have to weigh up the cost and time to do that too.
 Remember that there are adjustable shower doors available so you can get that perfect fit into your alcove.

 Walk -in showers – If you want to opt for something that’s going to give your bathroom that extra special something than a walk-in shower is the ultimate statement.
-They come in a variety of shapes – you can experiment with magnificent curved screens instead of just sticking with straight – but are mostly made up of two separate panels and a shower tray (unless you’re going for a wet room look).
+They come in a variety of shapes – you can experiment with magnificent curved screens instead of just sticking with straight – but are mostly made up of two separate panels and a shower tray (unless you’re going installing a wet room).

 Choosing a Shower Door